LessPainful/lesspainful.github.com/_posts/2012-02-25-Calabash-Android.md

 An Overview of Calabash Android
 -------------------------
 This post describes [Calabash Android](http://github.com/calabash/calabash-android) in some technical detail.
-It will give you an architectural overview and compare Calabash Android.
-It assumes that you  are familiar with [Cucumber](http://cukes.info) and Android development).
+It will give you an architectural overview of Calabash Android and a resume of the functional testing tools available for Android.
+It assumes that you  are familiar with [Cucumber](http://cukes.info) and Android development.

 - For an introduction to Calabash and LessPainful (and some info on Cucumber), please read [Calabash: Functional Testing for Mobile Apps](...).
 - Instructions for how to use Calabash in your Android project can be found on [Github](http://github.com/calabash/calabash-android).